jsom1/jsom1.github.io/_walkthroughs/Atom.md

 ![latest.yml]({{https://jsom1.github.io/}}/_images/htb_atom_yml.png)
 </div>

-We give it execute permissions with *sudo chmod +x* and before putting this file on the server and starting our own, we make sure the file is in the same directory from which we'll start it (otherwise it won't find it).\\
+We give it execute permissions with *sudo chmod +x* and before putting this file on the server and starting our own, we make sure it is in the same directory from which we'll start it (otherwise it won't find it).\\
-When we'll *put* the *latest.yml* file on the target machine, this latter should download our malicious file and execute it.
+When we'll *put* the *latest.yml* file on the target machine, this latter should download our malicious file, compare the hashed and execute it.
 Therefore, we will setup a *multi/handler* in Metasploit to catch the reverse shell:

 <div class="img_container">
 ![multi handler]({{https://jsom1.github.io/}}/_images/htb_atom_mh.png)